Ready for a Better New Patient Experience?

 We promise you that nothing scary will happen during your first visit — it’s just a “look see.”
 If you do need dental work, but don’t like the noises, the needles or the equipment, we use virtually painless injection techniques and offer several sedation options that are fully capable of removing your anxiety and reducing — if not eliminating — any pain or discomfort.

 It really, REALLY does work!
 We have many satisfied patients that agree with us.
-Through the use of our in-office ZOOM!® system and our custom, take-home whitening trays, you can achieve and maintain the tooth color and shade level you prefer indefinitely.
+Through the use of our professional teeth whitening system with take-home trays, you can achieve and maintain the tooth color and shade level you prefer indefinitely.
 We can even whiten crowns and restorations!

 It is BEST to use a high-quality electric toothbrush.
 High-end products by Oral B® or Sonicare® are very dependable and effective; they are proven to make a statistical difference in the reduction of plaque.
 Remember, you get what you pay for.
 Also, proper brushing technique is important.
 You can even use water alone if your technique is right.